Mephiles/torntools_extension/README.md

 **Mission Reward Values**: show mission reward values (most important: $/credit)
 **Racing upgrade values**: show the exact values of racing upgrades to find the best upgrade
 **Friendly Fire**: get a warning when you are on an ally faction player's profile (you have to add allies manually in settings)
-**Actual Networth**: show actual current networth under the normal networth on home page
+**Detailed Networth**: show actual current networth on home page with details comparing networth to latest one
 **Target list**: Show attack history on Settings page and individually on Profile page
 **Shop profits**: Show item profits in shops (profit compared to market value)
+**Casino scripts**: Scripts for Blackjack and HiLo that give suggestions on what action to take
+**Disable Gym**: Option to disable Gym train buttons to avoid accidental training

 **API requests**:
   - 3 requests on install